How To Cure Shin Splints

 Shin splints are the most common leg injury and affect mostly runners, dancers, and military personnel undergoing basic training.
 Shin splints are generally caused by the effects of repeated running and jumping.

 It usually happens when an individual suddenly ramps up their workout intensity, or runners change the surface that they run on.
-Shin splints can also happen when doing high impact exercise on an unyielding surface like concrete.
+Shin splints can also happen when doing high-impact exercises on an unyielding surface like concrete.

 Excessively tight calf muscles can also lead to shin splints, so make sure to stretch out those calves after exercising.